 I have pulled together a quick A to Z of eco terms as found myself confused and lost on the terms they use.

-A is for alternative living – alternative living is the eco thinking way of living: by means of choosing to live in a green a way possible.
-It can the whole lot like only eating the food they have grown, making their own clothes and only using renewable sources of energy.
+A is for an alternative living – alternative living is the eco thinking way of living: by means of choosing to live in a green a way possible.
+It can the whole lot of only eating the food they have grown, making their own clothes and only using renewable sources of energy.
 Or it can be introducing elements of alternative living and becoming more eco-conscious about everything you do.

-B is also for bio-fuels – A bio-fuel is a fuel that has derived from biomass.
+B is also for bio-fuels – A biofuel is a fuel that has derived from biomass.
 Like recently living organisms or their metabolic by-products like manure from cows.
 Bio-fuels are a renewable energy source so are as green as can be.
 They also have the advantage of being â€˜carbon neutral’ as although burning them releases carbon into the atmosphere they aren’t damaging like fossil fuels.
-There are three categories of bio-fuels: solid, liquid and gas.
-The two most common liquid fuels are bio-diesel made from oil seeds and ethanol made from corn, sugar or grain and can be used a s replacement for petrol.Â
+There are three categories of biofuels: solid, liquid and gas.
+The two most common liquid fuels are bio-diesel made from oil seeds and ethanol made from corn, sugar or grain and can be used as replacement for petrol.Â

-C is for carbon footprint – Basically your carbon footprint is how much carbon is emitted from your lifestyle – your own personal impact on the environment.
-Your footprint has two parts, direct footprint and indirect footprint.
+C is for carbon footprint – Basically, your carbon footprint is how much carbon is emitted from your lifestyle – your own personal impact on the environment.
+Your footprint has two parts, direct footprint, and indirect footprint.
 Your direct footprint is things like using your car.
 Your indirect footprint is the things like buying biodegradable and buying local produce.

 C is also for CO2 emissions – if you weren’t paying attention in chemistry at school, CO2 is the chemical symbol for carbon dioxide.
-It’s quoted alongside environmental issues because the CO2 emissions have become the most common of the greenhouse gases to contribute towards global warning.
+It’s quoted alongside environmental issues because the CO2 emissions have become the most common of the greenhouse gases to contribute towards global warming.

 D is for doing what you can – every bit by every person helps.
-If your not as green as your neighbours its nothing to get stressed about as long as you are doing what you can.
+If your not as green as your neighbors its nothing to get stressed about as long as you are doing what you can.

 E is for eco-warrior – it may pleasantly surprise you that an eco-warrior doesn’t have to have hairy armpits, have unwashed hair and only live in trees.
-They can be smartly dressed business men and women to the little old lady down the road.
+They can be smartly dressed businessmen and women to the little old lady down the road.
 They are though taking direct action to halt, suspend or otherwise stop an activity that adversely impacts the environment.